aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/resize/_index.md

 - _Small images_ may lose some detail due to noise removal, binarization, and automatic contrast correction.
 - Recognizing _very large images_ can take much more time and resources.

-Aspose.OCR offers flexible preprocessing filters that allow you to upscale small images, shrink large images, or resize an image to predefined width and height.
+Aspose.OCR offers flexible processing filters that allow you to upscale small images, shrink large images, or resize an image to predefined width and height.

 ## Proportional image scaling

-To scale images up or down proportionally, use the [`Scale`](https://reference.aspose.com/ocr/net/aspose.ocr.models.preprocessingfilters/preprocessingfilter/scale/) preprocessing filter.
+To scale images up or down proportionally, use the [`Scale`](https://reference.aspose.com/ocr/net/aspose.ocr.models.preprocessingfilters/preprocessingfilter/scale/) processing filter.
 The filter takes a scaling ratio (floating point number) as a parameter:

 Scaling ratio | Result | Example
 ------------- | ------ | -------